CDAT/vcdat/frontend/test/mocha/README.md

 All of vCDAT's tests are located in [vcdat/frontend/test/mocha][testdir].
 Under this directory there are subdirectories for each type of Javascript/React component source in our project (actions, components, containers, and a special directory for the top-level App.js and Store.js files, called 'app').

+Make sure to adhere to the following guidelines when writing your tests:

-When writing tests for a component, make sure you write the test in the correct directory.
+* When writing tests for a component, make sure you write the test in the correct directory.
-A test for a component should always go into the directory in [test/mocha][testdir] which corresponds to the component's sourcecode origin.
+* * The directory in [test/mocha/][testdir] should correspond to the component's sourcecode origin.
+* Test name should be CapitalCase, with the source name of the Javascript being tested, followed by the word 'Test'.
-For example, if you were to write a test for Plot
+* For example, if you were to write a test for [src/js/components/Plotter.jsx][plotter],
+* * You should place this test in [mocha/test/components][components]
+* * The test should be called 'PlotterTest.jsx'